realpython/flask-boilerplate/README.md

         Uploading ssh public key /Users/michaelherman/.ssh/id_rsa.pub

 1. Activate your virtualenv
 2. Heroku recognizes the dependencies needed through a *requirements.txt* file.
 Create one using the following command: `pip freeze > requirements.txt`.
-Now, this will only create the dependencies from the libraries you installed using Pip.
+Now, this will only create the dependencies from the libraries you installed using pip.
 If you used easy_install, you will need to add them directly to the file.
 3. Create a Procfile.
 Open up a text editor and save the following text in it:

         web: python run.py